Free Shipping on orders over $50---some exceptions apply.

 Forging Ahead — Without Bud

-Bud & Gloria had two daughters, and then two sons-in-law.
 Bud, with a little help from family, ran the store until he passed away in 2000.
 Gloria & the family worked hard to keep the shop open after this unexpected turn of events.
 Currently, Bud's Bait is run by Gloria's son-in-law David Shumaker and grandson Sam Shumaker, along with plenty of help from other relatives & friends.
 As of 2024, Gloria still lives in Carthage and visits the store(s) from time to time.

 BudsBait.com